sumeetpalsingh/R_course/README.md

 In addition to R, you need to install RStudio, which will make your experience with R much more enjoyable.

 If you need to install RStudio, you can do so [here](http://www.rstudio.com/products/rstudio/download/).
 Select the appropriate installer for your operating system.

+## Step 3: Start RStudio and test your installation

+Start RStudio on your computer.
+You should see a screen like the one below:
+[]

+You will see the version of R that is installed in the lower left block.
+In the image above, it says: R version 3.6.1 (2019-07-05) -- "Action of the Toes"

+With this, you are ready to dive into the entertaining world of R programming!